-The growth is naturally supported by the proliferation of cells, that by and large dominates the C_1 compartment in gels and C_1 and C_2 on glass (Fig. 3e), but strongly decay toward the very edge of the colony in C_3 .
-This suggest that the probability for division strongly couples to the cell size, yet the proliferation pressure in the colony is built up millimeters away from its edge.
-The force therefore comes from the core extending the colony.
-This is different than the force than the force that a nonadhesive interface applies forces inwards and confine the colony [61].
-The overall pressure is than spatially dependent and is built from the propensity of cells divide and to move to establish a particular density profile.
+The growth is naturally supported by the proliferation of cells, which, by and large, dominates the C_1 compartment in gels and C_1 and C_2 on glass [Fig. 3(e)] but strongly decays toward the very edge of the colony in C_3 .
+This observation suggests that the probability of division strongly couples to the cell size, yet the proliferation pressure in the colony is built up millimeters away from its edge.
+The force therefore comes from the core which extends the colony.
+This situation is different than the force that a nonadhesive interface applies pointing inwards and confining the colony [61].
+The overall pressure is then spatially dependent and is built from the propensity of cells to divide and to move to establish a particular density profile.

-In the H{PL} state proliferation is small, and often occurs at the position of 20-40 μ m large defects in the tissue (see Appendix F and Fig. 18).
+In the H{PL} state, proliferation is small and often occurs at the position of 20-40 μ m large defects in the tissue (see Appendix F and Fig. 18).
 These defects are associated with extrusion events, which start to take place typically 4-5 days after seeding as the homeostatic state is established.
-In agreement with previous reports in the literature [62], these extrusions do not trigger the appearance of a new colonies.
+In agreement with previous reports in the literature [62], these extrusions do not trigger the appearance of new colonies.
 Actually, as the tissue grows beyond the edges of the initial seeded drop, no secondary colonies are observed alongside the main one.
 Cell divisions thus act to heal the tissue.
-Given that the extrusions are significantly more common on glass than on gels, residual EdU signal is also more intense.
-These defects are significantly different to domes [63] which are however significantly larger (average size of the order of 4000 μm^2).
-Domes appear as transient blisters when the homeostatic state is achieved (see Fig. 19) and cells start to perform their physiological role, pumping ions from the apical to the basal side of the tissue.
-Due to the porosity of gels, pumped ions do not accumulate below the basal side of the tissue, and therefore domes do not appear on the gels.
+Given that the extrusions are significantly more common on glass than on gels, the residual EdU signal is also more intense.
+These defects are significantly different to "domes" [63], which are, however, significantly larger (average size of the order of 4000 μ m2).
+Domes appear as transient blisters when the homeostatic state is achieved (see Fig. 19), and cells start to perform their physiological role, pumping ions from the apical to the basal side of the tissue.
+Because of the nature of gels, pumped ions do not accumulate below the basal side of the tissue, and therefore, domes do not appear on the gels.
 However, the extrusions are common and a natural part of the maintenance of the homeostatic state.

-V. MACROSCOPIC ORGANISATION ON SOFT GELS
+V. MACROSCOPIC ORGANIZATION ON SOFT GELS